University of California's Largest Union Endorses Bernie Sanders for President - Times of San Diego

-The University of California’s largest employee union, AFSCME Local 3299 voted to endorse Sen. Bernie Sanders’s bid for President ahead of California’s March 3 Primary Election.
+The University of California’s largest employee union, AFSCME Local 3299, voted to endorse Sen. Bernie Sanders’ bid for President ahead of California’s March 3 primary.

 Support Times of San Diego's growth